ajvondrak/git-topics/doc/git-topics-finish.1.md

 there's a remote tracking branch.
 If a `git merge` from the upstream _master_ is required, this command will stop short of actually merging the topic.

-The same sort of `git fetch` sanity check is run against the _develop_ branch when checking if the topic has been integrated.
+The same sort of `git fetch` sanity check is run against the topic branch itself (in case there were any remote changes), as well as the _develop_ branch when checking if the topic has been integrated.

 ## MERGE CONFLICTS